awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

    1. Edit the COPY commands in this tutorial to point to the files in your Amazon S3 bucket\.
 For information about how to manage files with Amazon S3, see [Creating and configuring an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

    1. Provide authentication for your cluster to access Amazon S3 on your behalf to load the sample data\.
 You can provide either role\-based authentication or key\-based authentication\.
 We recommend using role\-based authentication\.
-You can use the **myRedshiftRole** IAM role that you created at [Step 1: Create an IAM role](rs-gsg-create-an-iam-role.md) to enable Amazon Redshift to load data from Amazon S3 buckets\.
+You can use the **myRedshiftRole** IAM role that you created at [Step 1: Create an IAM role](rs-gsg-create-an-iam-role.md) to allow Amazon Redshift to load data from Amazon S3 buckets\.
 For more information about both types of authentication, see [CREDENTIALS](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-credentials.html) in the *Amazon Redshift Database Developer Guide\.*

       For this step, you provide authentication by referencing the IAM role that you created and then attached to your cluster in previous steps\.
 **Note**